zhexuany/influxcloud/README.md

 ~~~
-points ----> any node in cluster ----->merge points  ----> if it leader --------> find nodes  -> buffer write in hinted handoff
+points ----> any node in cluster ----->merge points  ----> if it is leader --------> find nodes  -> buffer write in hinted handoff
                                                              |
                                                              |                          |
                                                              |----------------->forward to leader